 Photoshop Express is a great tool to have on hand, but it does have its limitations.
 It’s got everything you need for basic photo manipulation, but its capabilities have nowhere near the scope of the full Photoshop package.

 If you find that Photoshop Express falls short of your needs, it’s worth trying GIMP.
-It’s an open-source, free alternative to Photoshop, and while it doesn’t have all the features of Adobe’s offering, it’s a very powerful piece of software in its own right.
+It’s an open-source, free alternative to Adobe Photoshop, and while it doesn’t have all the features of Adobe’s offering, it’s a very powerful piece of software in its own right.

 Different users will have different priorities when it comes to their choice of photo editing software.
 Some will be looking for ease of use and accessibility, and Photoshop Express will serve them well.
 Others who require a bit more close control will perhaps prefer GIMP or another similar option.